PurpleBooth/purplebooth-co-uk-v2/content/post/o-is-for-open-closed-principle.md

 +++
+Categories = ["OOP"]
-date = "2015-02-24T19:46:10Z"
+Tags = ["Development", "PHP", "SOLID", "OOP"] date = "2015-02-24T19:46:10Z"
 draft = false
 title = "O is for Open Closed Principle"
+Description = "How to use Open Closed Principle in PHP.
+The second in a series on SOLID."
 +++

 O is the second letter in SOLID.